younghhk/precision-based-monitoring-days/README.md

+# Precision-Based Monitoring Days

 This repository provides an R implementation of a **precision-based design criterion** for selecting the number of monitoring days required to estimate population-level outcomes with a prespecified level of accuracy.
 The method is described in detail in the accompanying manuscript.

-The goal is to support **study design and planning** for accelerometer-based (and similar) studies by translating empirically estimated variability into guidance on how many days of monitoring are needed.
+The goal is to support **study design and planning** for accelerometer-based (and similar repeated-measures) studies by translating empirically estimated variability into guidance on how many days of monitoring are needed.

 ---